Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Experiments

 \subsection{Comparative Evaluation on Alignment Benchmarks}

-Table~\ref{tab:main_results} presents our comprehensive evaluation results across three critical benchmarks measuring distinct aspects of language model capabilities.
-The table compares our DGR framework against four baseline methods, evaluated with both GRPO and GSPO optimizers on their respective base models.
-All results use the standard P1 reward prompt, with additional prompt analysis provided in our ablation studies.
+Table~\ref{tab:main_results} presents evaluation results across three benchmarks.
+The table compares our TCR framework against four baseline methods, evaluated with both GRPO and GSPO optimizers on their respective base models.
+All results use Prompt P2 (detailed in Appendix~\ref{sec:pairwise_prompts}), with additional prompt robustness analysis (P2--P5) provided in our ablation studies.

-\textbf{DGR Demonstrates Superior Robustness and Comprehensive Performance.} Our DGR framework achieves the strongest overall performance balance across all evaluation benchmarks.
-Taking the GRPO setting as an example, DGR-GRPO not only achieves the highest Arena-Hard score (52.7) but also ranks at the top in both MT-Bench assessments.
-While achieving the highest WritingBench score of 8.416, slightly ahead of PREF-GRPO's competitive 8.402.
-This comprehensive leadership demonstrates that our method delivers balanced performance improvements without sacrificing specific abilities.
+\textbf{TCR is Robust and Effective Across Benchmarks.} Our TCR framework achieves the strongest overall performance balance across all evaluation benchmarks.
+Taking the GRPO setting as an example, TCR-GRPO not only achieves the highest Arena-Hard score but also ranks at the top in both MT-Bench assessments and achieves the highest WritingBench score.
+This performance is enabled by our consensus extraction mechanism, which systematically identifies and preserves correct preferences while filtering random measurement errors, as proven in Appendix~\ref{sec:theoretical_foundation}.